QuantGen/GPTL/README.md

-GPTL: Genomic Prediction Using Transfer Learning
+GPTL: Genomic Prediction Using Transfer Learnin
 ================================================

 GPTL is an R package that implements several methods for Genomic Prediction using Transfer Learning, including